 Did you think commuting across the city of Dubai was only possible through the roads and rail?
 If travelling on water is something that floats your boat, you need to know about these couple options offering you traffic-free routes around the city – and a fabulous way to take on some of Dubai’s most unique views!

 Marine Transport in Dubai

-Recent and ongoing developments around the landscape of Dubai has included various man-made canals, along with natural waterways.
-Dubai’s Road and Transport Authority (RTA) has made it possible to travel across these waterways, and take a more traffic-free route in order to get to your destination.
-Not only are there more than one modes of marine transport, but they are all very economical, for both residents and tourists.
+Recent and ongoing developments around the landscape of Dubai have included various man-made canals and natural waterways.
+Dubai’s Road and Transport Authority (RTA) has made it possible to travel across these waterways and take a more traffic-free route in order to get to your destination.
+Not only are there more than one mode of marine transport, but they are all very economical for both residents and tourists.

 The traditional wooden Abra boats are most frequently travelled between Dubai Creek, located in the heart of old Dubai, making it a wonderful way to discover the charm of the old city.
-Also popular with tourists is Dubai Ferry.
-It’s a modern 100 -passenger capacity ferry cruising around the city’s most breathtaking views from the coastline.
+Also popular with tourists is Dubai Ferry – a modern 100-passenger capacity ferry cruising around the city’s most breathtaking views from the coastline.

 What is Dubai Water Taxi?

 Working just as a normal taxi would on the road, the Dubai Water Taxi is designed to help passengers transit between different locations, except that it travels on the city’s waterways.
 Although enjoying a bit of sightseeing from these mini air-conditioned water taxis is possible, they are generally used more as a way to commute.

 Each Water Taxi can comfortably seat 10 passengers, complete with personal LCD monitors for all.

 Routes for the Dubai Water Taxi